 There are many ways to use Google Docs during the unit to differentiate instruction, from designing a different set of learning activities to giving student options on what they can do to learn the content.
 Let’s look at some examples.

 Allowing for Choice

-- Choice Boards – This sample choice board is a form of differentiated learning that provides multiple options for students.
-In addition, this Student Choice Board offers students the choice to complete an activity based on their interests.
+- This sample Geology Choice Board – This sample Geology choice board is a form of differentiated learning that provides multiple options for students.
+In addition, this MI Choice Board Utilizing Google Apps and Digital Tools offers students the choice to complete an activity based on their interests.
 If you want to know how to create a choice board, check out the Creating a Choice Board for your Classroom blog entry.

 - Choose Your Own Adventure – Choose Your Own Adventure is a great way to allow for choice and differentiate for the multiple skill levels of your students.
 In this blog entry, Eric Curts explains how to create a Choose Your Own Adventure story with Google Docs.

 - RAFT Assignment – This RAFT Assignment Google Doc is a great way to incorporate choice into the classroom.
 The RAFT (Role, Audience, Format, Topic) strategy can serve as a motivator by giving students a choice, appealing to their interest and learning profiles, and adapting to student’s readiness levels.

 - Hint Cards– You might have some students who need an extra hint on class work.
 Hint cards can be created in Google Docs and shared with either individual students or groups of students.
 Another great thing about hint cards is that they can also be used as an anchor activity for other students who create the hints, rather than the teacher.

 - Task Cards – In a differentiated classroom, students may work on varied versions of the same task or even on different tasks during the same length of time.
 Task cards are an effective means of giving directions to individuals or groups with varied work.
 Read the Differentiation with Google Digital Task Cards blog entry for more ways to create task cards with Google.